jacobjpelletier/node-postgres-CRUD/README.md

   "include": ["./src/**/*"]
 }
 ```
-1. "paths" config will allow us to use abs path such as "import db from 'db'" in index.ts instead of something like "import db from './../../db'"
+1. "paths" config will allow us to use abs path such as "import db from 'db'" in database.ts instead of something like "import db from './../../db'"
 2. "plugins" is where we can add typescript-transform-paths to help ts handle absolute path
 __________
 ## Docker